What is a Wyoming registered agent?

 Can a Wyoming registered agent refuse to serve my business?

-Yes, registered agents can resign with proper notice, typically 30-60 days.
+Yes, registered agents can resign with proper notice.
+Under W.S.
+17-28-103, the agent must provide at least 30 days' advance written notice to the entity before filing a statement of resignation with the Secretary of State.
 They might refuse service for businesses involved in illegal activities, those that consistently fail to pay fees, or if they receive excessive, frivolous legal documents.
 Professional services rarely terminate without cause.

 What information does my registered agent need to keep confidential?

 Wyoming registered agents are not bound by attorney-client privilege, but reputable services maintain strict confidentiality about your business affairs.
-They typically only share information when legally required, such as during court proceedings or regulatory investigations.
+Under W.S.
+17-28-108, records obtained during SOS examinations of registered agent records are confidential and released only via court-ordered subpoena or to bona fide law enforcement.
+Agents typically only share information when legally required, such as during court proceedings or regulatory investigations.

 Can I use a family member or friend as my Wyoming registered agent?

-Yes, if they meet Wyoming's requirements (Wyoming resident, physical address, and business hours availability).
+Yes, if they meet Wyoming's requirements (Wyoming resident, at least 18 years old, physical address, and business hours availability).
 However, this creates personal liability for them and potential complications if they move, become unavailable, or your relationship changes.

 How quickly can I get a Wyoming registered agent set up?